Rikcher/AlienGear/README.md

 - *Authentication*: Firebase Authentication for secure user authentication.
 - *Image Storage*: Firebase Storage for storing product images.
 - *Payment Processing*: Stripe for handling payments.

+## Features

+- *Product Catalog*: A comprehensive list of products with detailed descriptions, images, and prices.
+- *User Authentication*: Secure sign-up and login functionality, including password recovery and email verification.
+- *Shopping Cart*: A user-friendly shopping cart that allows users to add, remove, and modify items before checkout.
+- *Payment Gateway*: Integration with Stripe for secure and efficient payment processing.
+- *User Profile*: Personalized user profiles where users can view their order history and manage their account settings.